More Places to See in Dubuque, Iowa

 View of Dubuque's Ice Harbor from the top of the Fenlon Place Elevator

 The vessel in the foreground of the above picture (with the twin smokestacks) is the William M. Black, a paddle wheel steam --powered dredging ship that worked the Mississippi River from 1934 to 1973.
 It is now part of the National Mississippi River Aquarium and Museum . . . in our opinion a "must see" attraction for any Dubuque visitor.
-In the middle of the picture is the riverboat Diamond Jo Casino which anchors the southern end of the attractive Mississippi Riverwalk.
+In the middle of the picture is the riverboat of the Diamond Jo Casino which formerly anchored the southern end of the attractive Mississippi Riverwalk.
 (The Riverwalk, the Mississippi River Museum, and the downtown arts district are featured on our About Dubuque web page.)

 Below are three more travel attractions: The Fenlon Place Elevator (a scenic incline railway), the refurbished Star Brewery complex, and Breitbach's Tavern in nearby Balltown.
 Also included is a list of upcoming Dubuque events and attractions and Dubuque travel, lodging and visitor links.